-Confirm the configuration and pricing and click Add MVE.
+Confirm the configuration and pricing then click Add MVE.

-You are prompted to create a transit Virtual Cross Connect (VXC).
-A Transit VXC provides connectivity and allows MVE to register and communicate with the Aruba SD-WAN overlay network.
+You are prompted to create a Megaport Internet connection.
+A Megaport Internet connection provides connectivity and allows MVE to register and communicate with the Aruba SD-WAN overlay network.

-Click Create IP Transit VXC to proceed, or click Not now to provision Internet access at a later time.
+Click Create Megaport Internet to proceed (recommended), or click Not now to provision internet access at a later time.

 A destination port in the same diversity zone as the MVE will be assigned automatically.

-MVE requires connectivity to the Internet.
-You can either provision a Transit VXC or provide your own Internet access.
+MVE requires connectivity to the internet.
+You can either provision a Megaport Internet connection or provide your own internet access.

 Specify the connection details:

-- Connection Name – Specify a unique name for the Transit VXC.
+- Connection Name – Specify a unique name for the Megaport Internet connection.

-Service Level Reference (optional) – Specify a unique identifying number for the Transit VXC to be used for billing purposes, such as a cost center number or a unique customer ID.
+Service Level Reference (optional) – Specify a unique identifying number for the Megaport Internet connection to be used for billing purposes, such as a cost center number or a unique customer ID.
 The service level reference number appears for each service under the Product section of the invoice.

-Use the same Service Level Reference numbers for the Transit VXC and MVE to help identify the matching pair in your invoice.
+Use the same Service Level Reference numbers for the Megaport Internet connection and MVE to help identify the matching pair in your invoice.

-Rate Limit – The rate limit specifies the speed of the Transit VXC and is adjustable from 20 Mbps to 10 Gbps in increments of 1 Mbps.
-You can change the speed as needed after you create the Transit VXC.
+Rate Limit – The rate limit specifies the speed of the Megaport Internet connection and is adjustable from 20 Mbps to 10 Gbps in increments of 1 Mbps.
+You can change the speed as needed after you create the Megaport Internet connection.
 Monthly billing details appear based on location and rate limit.